NEXT is now ERGO NEXT Insurance, uniting digital-first innovation with Munich Re's global financial strength.

 Learn more about Mississippi general contractor license and insurance requirements.

 Missouri does not have a statewide general contractor license.
 Licensing and registration are handled at the local city or county level, so requirements vary by jurisdiction.
-Check with local building departments before starting any project.
+Check with your business’s local building department before bidding on or starting work on any project.

 Required business insurance in Missouri: